Paperless Hearings Workshop (CPD 6.5 hrs)

-In the afternoon, those participants who wish to, will give a five minute presentation using the casebook before our judge and will then be given feedback on their presentation by Dr Harvey and our workshop leaders, Josh and Phillip.
+In the afternoon, those participants who wish to, will give a five minute presentation using the casebook before our judge and will then be given feedback on their presentation.
 Participants will then have the opportunity to repeat the presentation, incorporating the comments and advice received.

 The presenters, Phillip Cornegé and Josh McBride, have been working in a paperless environment for some years, both on their feet in court and in their offices.
 They have an interest in the use of technology in law and considerable experience in this area, including having written and presented on the subject.

 |Phillip Cornegé graduated from Victoria University of Wellington in 2004 with a BA/LLB(Hons).
 In 2003 he received the Sir Richard Wild Memorial Cup, and John Thomas Prize, as winner of the Law School’s advocacy competition.|

 Between 2004 and 2009, Phillip worked in the litigation departments at Bell Gully and Minter Ellison Rudd Watts.
 He worked on a range of commercial matters, including employment, contract, competition, and public law, disputes.
 He spent time on secondment at both the Department of Corrections and BNZ.
 From 2009 to 2014, Phillip worked at Almao Douch, the office of the Crown Solicitor at Hamilton.
 He prosecuted serious criminal offending on behalf of the Crown and several regulatory authorities.
 Phillip commenced practice as a barrister sole in February 2014.